aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/cells-formatting/number-settings/format-number-to-special/_index.md

 ### Using Built-in Special Formats

 1. **Select the Cells**: Click on the cell or range of cells that you want to format.
-2. **Open Format Cells Dialog**: Right-click on the selected cells and choose "Format Cells," or press `Ctrl` + `1` on your keyboard to open the Format Cells dialog box.
+2. **Open the Format Cells Dialog**: Right-click on the selected cells and choose "Format Cells," or press `Ctrl` + `1` on your keyboard to open the Format Cells dialog box.
 3. **Choose Special**: In the Format Cells dialog, go to the "Number" tab, and in the Category list, select "Special."
 4. **Select a Format**: You will see a list of predefined special formats such as Zip Code, Phone Number, and Social Security Number (depending on your region).
 Click on the one that suits your needs.
 5. **Apply and OK**: Click "OK" to apply the selected format.